keboola/connection-docs/components/data-apps/general-design-guide/index.md

 ### Authenticate Client

-`kbc_token` and `kbc_url` do not have to be specified, these are environment variables.
+Environment variables `kbc_token` and `kbc_url` represent the project where the application is deployed.
+You do not need to specify them.

-These variables represent the project where the application is deployed.
-To map data from a different project, you need to configure the appropriate secrets.
+To map data from a different project, configure the appropriate secrets.

 ```
 # Constants